sergiomarquezdev/pingufly-2d/project_docs/timeline.md

 - Create proper character sprites or find temporary replacements
 - Add rotation to the penguin during flight
 - Test on mobile devices and resolve any responsive issues
+- Enhance remaining UI elements based on new design

 ## Phase 2: Core Gameplay Mechanics (Week 2)